eigerco/solana-spec/gossip-protocol-spec.md

 ```

 ##### `CompiledInstruction`
-* program_id_index - index of the transaction keys array indicating the program account ID that executes the program,
+* `program_id_index` - index of the transaction keys array indicating the program account ID that executes the program,
-* accounts: [u8] - indices of the transaction keys array indicating the accounts that are passed to a program
+* `accounts` - indices of the transaction keys array indicating the accounts that are passed to a program
-* data - program input data
+* `data` - program input data
 ```rust
 struct CompiledInstruction {
     program_id_index: u8,